Sindh Institute of Urology & Transplantation

-The Sindh Institute of Urology & Transplantation (SIUT) is a dialysis and kidney transplant centre located in Pakistan.
+The Sindh Institute of Urology & Transplantation (SIUT) is a tertiary referral hospital specialized in nephrology, urology, dialysis and kidney transplant.
+It is located in Karachi, Sindh, Pakistan.

 SIUT was founded by Adeebul Hasan Rizvi and it is one of the largest kidney disease center in Pakistan.

 History

 It began as a department of urology at the government-run Civil Hospital in 1970 and became autonomous in 1991.
 Ten to twelve transplants are performed weekly, and in 2003, doctors at SIUT performed Pakistan's first liver transplant.
 In 2004, a child care unit was opened.
 All services provided by SIUT, including dialysis and transplantation, are provided free of cost with dignity.

 SIUT Chablani Medical Center Sukkur

 Establishing SIUT, Sukkur, was an innovative response to the need of the people of Sindh was planned in the year 2009.
 Rizvi anticipates the needs of his patients and responds accordingly.
 To make dialysis accessible, he conceptualized a network of satellite centers in various parts of Pakistan to save patients the trouble of commuting from far-flung areas of Sindh, southern parts of Punjab and Baluchistan to go for this procedure twice a week as far as Karachi.

 On 2 February 2012 Adibul Hasan Rizvi, Director Sindh Institute of Urology and Transplantation, along with a team of doctors and paramedical staff inaugurated SIUT-Chablani Medical Center Sukkur.
 Initially as a day care Dialysis Center with 16 Haemodialysis machines and OPD, which shall facilitate a large number of underprivileged patients of Upper Sindh, Lower Punjab & Baluchistan.